PortNLP/MEEP/README.md

 ### Directory Structure

-The directory structure should include a Datasets directory and Results directory at the same level as the Evaluation directory
+The directory structure should include a Datasets directory at the same level as the Evaluation directory.

 <ul>
     <li>MEEP</li>